 Who will be administering the Student Code of Conduct and Conduct Process?

 Chip Marrara, Assistant Dean of Students is the Student Conduct Administrator (SCA) and has direct responsibility for administering the Student Code of Conduct.
-He and members of our Residential Education Office (Assistant Directors and Community Directors) will hear cases that most likely will not result in suspension or expulsion.
+He and members of our Residential Education Office (Community Directors) will hear cases that most likely will not result in suspension or expulsion.

 Cases that will most likely result in suspension or expulsion will receive a formal hearing with a Community Conduct Board (CCB) or an Administrative Hearing Officer (AHO).